 1Do the names in the order they are on your list!
-Don't do the ones you can easily find on FaceBook first, and then the email ones, and then the other last.
-This will distort your sample by selection effects (what's different about FaceBook people?) and you won't have a valid SRS anymore.
+Don't do the ones you can easily find on Facebook first, and then the email ones, and then the other last.
+This will distort your sample by selection effects (what's different about Facebook people?
+What's different about Facebook people that you have friended?) and you won't have a valid SRS anymore.